sursh/dotfiles/HOWTO.md

 1. Install vim:
 `brew install vim`

-Make sure it's install with clipboard support:
+1. Make sure vim's installed with clipboard support:
 `vim --version | grep clipboard` and check that `clipboard` has a plus next to it